declanshanaghy/dollar-game/infrastructure-plan.md

 ### 4. DNS Records Required

-You'll need to create these records with your DNS provider:
+You'll need to create these records with your external DNS provider:

-1. For the primary domain (dollar-game.firemandecko.com):
+1. For ACM certificate validation (these will be provided after running `tofu apply`):
    - Type: CNAME
-   - Name: dollar-game
+   - Name: (provided by ACM, will look like `_a79865eb4cd1a6ab43e0e.dollar-game.firemandecko.com`)
-   - Value: CloudFront distribution domain name (e.g., d1234abcd.cloudfront.net)
+   - Value: (provided by ACM, will look like `_424242424242424242.acm-validations.aws`)

+2. For the apex domain (dollar-game.firemandecko.com):
+   - **Important Note for External DNS Providers**: Many DNS providers don't support CNAME records at the apex domain (also called the "naked domain" or "root domain").
+You have these options:
+     - If your provider supports ALIAS/ANAME records: Use this record type pointing to the CloudFront distribution
+     - If not: You may need to use a service like CloudFlare that offers CNAME flattening
+     - As a last resort: Use an A record pointing to CloudFront's IP addresses, but note these IPs can change

-2. For the www subdomain:
+3. For the www subdomain:
    - Type: CNAME
-   - Name: www.dollar-game
+   - Name: www
    - Value: CloudFront distribution domain name (e.g., d1234abcd.cloudfront.net)

-3. For ACM certificate validation:
-   - Type: CNAME
-   - Name: (provided by ACM)
-   - Value: (provided by ACM)

 ### 5. GitHub Actions Workflow Updates